 Time it right

-You should run your GOTV campaigns just weeks before the election day, so your supporters can cast their ballot or prepare to vote.
-Be it early voting, absentee ballot, or in-person voting; your GOTV campaign should address every category of voters.
+You should run your GOTV campaigns just weeks before the election day, so your supporters can cast their absentee ballot or prepare to vote, including local elections, following their voter registration.
+Be it early voting, absentee ballot, or in-person voting; your GOTV campaign should address every category of voters, culminating in a final push on the last day.

 See this infographic to better understand how to time your GOTV campaign.